ibm-cloud-docs/Registry/getting-started.md

    {: pre}

 3. Tag the image.
 Replace `<source_image>` with the repository and `<tag>` with the tag of your local image that you pulled earlier.
 Replace `<region>` with the name of your [region](/docs/services/Registry?topic=registry-registry_overview#registry_regions).
 Replace `<my_namespace>` with the namespace that you created in [Set up a namespace](#gs_registry_namespace_add).
 Define the repository and tag of the image that you want to use in your namespace by replacing `<new_image_repo>` and `<new_tag>`.

+   To find the name of your region, run the `ibmcloud cr region`command.
+   {: tip}

    ```
    docker tag <source_image>:<tag> <region>.icr.io/<my_namespace>/<new_image_repo>:<new_tag>